The Mark of Zorro chapter 35 The clash of blades again

 “Run him through, Ramón, and I reinstate and promote you!” his excellency cried.

 The comandante thus was urged to do it.
-Señor Zorro found his opponent fighting much better than he had before in Don Pulido’s house at the hacienda.
-He found himself forced to fight out of a dangerous corner, and the pistol he held in his left hand to intimidate the and his host bothered him.
+Señor found his opponent fighting much better than he had before in Don Carlos Pulido’s house at the hacienda.
+He found himself forced to fight out of a dangerous corner, and the pistol he held in his left hand to intimidate the governor and his host bothered him.

 And suddenly he tossed it to the table, and then swung around so that neither of the two men could dart from a corner and get it without running the chance of receiving a blade between the ribs.
 And there he stood his ground and fought.

 Captain Ramón could not force him to give way now.
 His blade seemed to be a score.
-It darted in and out, trying to find a resting place in the captain’s body; for Señor Zorro was eager to have an end of this and be gone.
+It darted in and out, trying to find a resting place in the captain’s body; for Señor was eager to have an end of this and be gone.
 He knew that the dawn was not far away, and he feared that some trooper might come to the house with a report for the governor.

 “Fight, insulter of girls!” he cried.
 “Fight, man who tells a falsehood to injure a noble family!
 Fight, coward and poltroon!
 Now death stares you in the face, and soon you’ll be claimed!
 Ha!
 I almost had you then!
 Fight, cur!”

-Captain Ramón cursed and charged, but Señor Zorro received him and drove him back, and so held his position.
+Captain Ramón cursed and charged, but Señor received him and drove him back, and so held his position.
 The perspiration was standing out on the captain’s forehead in great globules.
 His breath was coming heavily from between his parted lips.
 His eyes were bright and bulging.

 “Fight, weakling!” the highwayman taunted him.
 “This time I am not attacking from behind!
 If you have prayers to say, say them—for your time grows short!”